 The Library may approve library facility and equipment rental contracts and contracts for the purchase, rental, or sale of books, magazines, periodicals, films, and similar materials of an educational or instructional nature for county library use.

-Culture, Parks, and Recreations may approve standard facility and equipment rental contracts, catering contracts, and recreational program contracts that are based on fees, formulas, or standard promotional packages that have been approved by the board of county commissioners.
+Culture, Parks, and Recreations may approve standard facility and equipment rental contracts, catering contracts, and recreational program contracts that are based on fees, formulas, or standard promotional packages that have been approved by the board of county commissioners and standard theater production agreements for actors, production team members, and consultants.

 The County Surveyor’s Office may approve public right-of-way deferral contracts, monument encroachment permits, assumption of risk and indemnification contracts, and monument improvement agreements.